sh977218/CDE/README.md

 Next, open Intellij, create a new project rooted at C:\PATH TO\cde\test\selenium

-## Running the tests
+### Running the tests
 In the following order, run these commands, all of them either in their own terminals, or as a daemon:
 1. `sh hubStart`
-1. `sh nodeStart`
+2. `sh nodeStart`

 Now, you need the app running in some way when you run the test.

 We have included a script, start-test-instance.sh, that, in addition to running all the tests, also runs the app.
 We suggest that you use it.

-(Don’t forget to have elastic and mongo running while you run the app, even if you are running it throught he start-test-instance script)
+(Don’t forget to have elastic and mongo running while you run the app, even if you are running it through he start-test-instance script)

 If, for some reason, you don't want to use it (for example, if you just want to run one test), you will need to run the app before you can run any tests

-## Code Coverage
+### Code Coverage
 Run in Bamboo and override variable "browser" with value "coverage"

-## Setting Environment
+### Setting Environment
 Node and Angular environments needs to be dialed-in in unison in order to properly set the environment servers the application will use.

 | NODE_ENV Environment | CLI Environment | Local Servers                      | Login Server  | Notes                        |